 One-year M.Sc., full-time: 4 years

 One-year M.Sc., part-time: 5 years

-Two-year M.Sc., full-time: 5 years
+Two-year M.Sc., full-time: 7 years

 Two-year M.Sc., part-time: 7 years

 Students may apply for extensions beyond the upper time limits.
-A first extension of one year may be granted by FGS on the recommendation of the Graduate Coordinator, along with a satisfactory Progress Report Form completed and signed by the student and the supervisor.
-A request for a second extension, the Final Extension, must be submitted to the Graduate Coordinator with a Report of Progress in the previous year together with a detailed plan and timetable for completion of the thesis within the following 12-month period.
-If supported by the supervisory committee, the Graduate Coordinator will forward the recommendation to the Dean of Graduate Studies, Dalhousie University, for approval.
+A first extension of one year may be granted by FGS on the recommendation of the NSAC Faculty Graduate Coordinator, along with a satisfactory Progress Report Form completed and signed by the student and the supervisor.
+A request for a second extension, the Final Extension, must be submitted to the NSAC Faculty Graduate Coordinator with a Report on Progress in the previous year together with a detailed plan and timetable for completion of the thesis within the following 12-month period.
+If supported by the supervisory committee, the Faculty Graduate Coordinator will forward the recommendation to the Dean of Graduate Studies, Dalhousie University, for approval.
 The student is then expected to defend and submit the approved thesis within that academic year.
 Further extensions will only be given for one term to provide for necessary revisions to the thesis following defence.
 Under no circumstances can a student be registered in a program for more than 10 years.

-Withdrawal From Program
+Withdrawal from Program

-A student who decides to withdraw from the graduate program must immediately notify, in writing, his/her supervisor and the Graduate Coordinator.
-The Graduate Coordinator will notify the NSAC Registrar, the Dalhousie Registrar, and the Dean of Graduate Studies, Dalhousie University.
-Refund of fees, if applicable, will be calculated from the date this letter is received by the Graduate Coordinator.
-A withdrawal is not official until it has been approved by FGS and is received in the Dalhousie Registrar's Office.
+A student who decides to withdraw from the graduate program must immediately notify, in writing, his/her supervisor and the NSAC Faculty Graduate Coordinator.
+The Faculty Graduate Coordinator will notify the NSAC Registrar, the Dalhousie Registrar, and the Dean of Graduate Studies, Dalhousie University.
+Refund of fees, if applicable, will be calculated from the date this letter is received by the RGS Office.
+A withdrawal is not official until it has been approved by Dal FGS and is received in the Dalhousie Registry Office.
 Under no circumstances will FGS back-date a withdrawal notice.